‘Nearly as many flowers in the winter as in the summer…’, L’Archipel de la Manche

 Two gardens in the sea

-‘The Ocean hides the islands in its mysterious mists and envelops them with a warm breath (the gulf-stream); this results – on rocks, in the middle of the sea – in a flora that the most beautiful islands of the Adriatic and the Mediterranean might envy.
+‘The Ocean hides the islands in its mysterious mists and envelops them with a warm breath (the gulf-stream); this results – on rocks, in the middle of the sea – in a flora that rivals the most beautiful islands of the Adriatic and the Mediterranean.
 Agaves and camellias grow outdoors … Jersey.
 Guernsey!
 (The sailors say these words with an infinite gentleness); for the curious, two gardens a rock holds suspended over the sea; for the dreamer, two worlds, two microcosms.’
 Charles Hugo, Victor Hugo at home, 1864

 Hugo’s Journal, July 7 1872: ‘Visit from a plant breeder with a geranium named “Victor Hugo”, which is “selling in the thousands because – or despite – it’s called Victor Hugo”‘